Mastema: The story

-According to the Book of Jubilees, a retelling of Book of Genesis and Book of Exodus, Mastema requests permission from God to spare some of the giants (demons) and put them under his control (Jubilees 10:8).
+According to the Book of Jubilees, Mastema requests permission from God to spare some of the giants (demons) and put them under his control (Jubilees 10:8).
 In Jubilees 11:10, Mastema is behind the birds mentioned in Genesis 15:11.
 At the time of Terah, Mastema sends ravens to eat and devour the seeds from the fields.
 It is Mastema who initiates the binding of Isaac and, by that, substitutes Yahweh.
 Likewise, not Yahweh but Mastema hardens the Pharaoh's heart (Jub.
 48:15–17).

-The account of Zipporah at the Inn where Yahweh meets Moses and tries to kill him is retold in a way that attributes the attack to Mastema instead (Jubilees 48:1-3).
+The account of Zipporah at the Inn where Yahweh meets Moses and tries to kill him is told in a way that attributes the attack to Mastema instead (Jubilees 48:1-3).
 Mastema is also said to have been chained while the Israelites left Egypt, but then let go to encourage the Egyptians to chase after the Israelites and so come to their doom in the Red Sea.
 The deaths of the firstborn of the Egyptians are attributed to "all the powers of Mastema".
 Mastema is also behind the powers of the Pharaoh's sorcerers.

 Historical perspectives

 The figure Mastema might be a step in developing the concept of the Devil as independent from God during the Second Temple period.
-By substituting Yahweh's malevolent role throughout the Torah with one of his angels, God is abolished from evil actions.
+By substituting Yahweh's malevolent role throughout the Torah with one of his angels, God is absolved of his otherwise evil actions.
 Yet, the authors of the Book of Jubilees assert that, ultimately, evil is caused by God, as it is God who explicitly grants Mastema demons.
 Accordingly, God allows evil to exist, but only for a limited period of time, without committing evil himself.

 Although a prince of evil, Mastema never harms God's servants.
 Whenever Mastema acts, it is only by God's permission, or Mastema is immediately restrained.
 In cases when harm actually befalls God's people, Mastema is not associated with the act.
-Mastema and his demons only succeed when they attack a non-Jewish nation.
+Mastema and his demons only succeed when they attack a non-Israelite nation.
 Throughout the Book of Jubilees, God's loyalty to the people of Israel remains unshaken.
-Mastema might be understood as a figure of evil befalling the non-Jewish nations.
+Mastema might be understood as a figure of evil befalling the non-Israelite nations.
 As such, the text inverts the audience's expectations by nullifying the power of the agent of evil as long as they stay loyal to the Jewish tradition.

 There are no parallel stories to that of Mastema and Abraham in later Jewish traditions.
 However, parallels are found between Mastema and Nimrod in Muḥammad al-Kisāʾī's Qisas al-Anbiya.
 In the Quran, Mastema's function is reflected in the figure Iblis, who likewise requests God to tempt humanity and receives hosts of demons in order to do so, and is subordinative to God, unable to harm God's servants.